gauron99/timeLogger/README.md

 #### Config
 * create init view of config ( run with make config)
-* source code found in config.py
-* rename variables, change dirs or something, maybe how to run it
-* user can use default config by giving 'config' arg
 * user can use fast config option by giving aditional arguments after 'config' on CL
 * config file containts --help prints etc. because control is given to it by having arguments on CL(change this? -- not for now)
-* when mistake is made in some arguments, try to provide with actual arguments that can be used !!
+* when mistake is made in some arguments, try to provide correct arguments that can be used !!

 #### Filework
 * log text format (below)